aakanksha-gubbala/literate_programming/README.md

-# literate_programming
+# Literate Programming

-Creating a literate programming environment with Emacs + Org-mode
+Creating a literate programming environment with Emacs + Org-mode.

+This repository will contain
+* dot files
+* themes
+* snippets
+* sample code